-- Expert to contribute to strengthening Africa CDC capacities in preparedness, surveillance, and response to health threats posed by communicable diseases (Reference CEI/ECDC/DIR/2021/002): profile description
+- Expert to contribute to strengthening Africa CDC capacities in preparedness, surveillance, and response to health threats posed by communicable diseases (Ref.
+No. CEI/ECDC/DIR/2021/002), profile description.
+Deadline: 30-09-2025.

-- Expert public health emergency preparedness and response capacities and capabilities in EU candidate and potential candidates (EU Enlargement) countries and European Neighbourhood Policy (ENP) partner countries (Reference: ECDC/EX/2020/001), Deadline: 31-08-2025: profile description
+- Expert public health emergency preparedness and response capacities and capabilities in EU candidate and potential candidates (EU Enlargement) countries and European Neighbourhood Policy (ENP) partner countries (Ref.
+No. ECDC/EX/2020/001), profile description.
+Deadline: 31-08-2025.

 Details on the selection procedure